-Community Natural Foods also uses Bullfrog Power, in 2015 Community Natural Food’s used 1 558 MWh of green energy which is equivalent to removing 20 773 incandescent light bulbs, adding 881 Acres of forest worth of carbon storage, powering 148 houses on green electricity, saving 1,153,942 pounds of coal being burned, and 27,547 tree seedlings grown for 10 years.
+Community Natural Foods also uses Bullfrog Power, in 2015 CNF used 1 558 MWh of green energy which is equivalent to removing 20 773 incandescent light bulbs, adding 881 Acres of forest worth of carbon storage, powering 148 houses on green electricity, saving 1,153,942 pounds of coal being burned, and 27,547 tree seedlings grown for 10 years.
 This is more electricity than the entire solar farm of Chapel Hill, NC.

 In terms of working with Bullfrog and using natural gas this means saving 91,955 liters of gasoline, avoiding 12,458 BBQ propane cylinders to be used, saving hot water heating for 140 households, saving 695 barrels of oil, saving 4,441 20 foot containers worth of Gas and having 7,667 tree seedlings grown for 10 years.

-In 2015 Community Natural Foods work with Green Star blue-bins meant that it collected 26 077 pounds of recycling.
+In 2015 Community Natural Foods work with Green Star blue-bins meant that we collected 26 077 pounds of recycling.
 This is equivalent annually to diverting more than 26,000 pounds of waste from the landfill, saving 244 mature trees every year and it saves enough energy to power 1,903 houses for a day.